PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 11:53:20
+Last updated: 2024-04-02 11:55:23
-Random Quote: How we spend our days is, of course, how we spend our lives. - Annie Dillard
+Random Quote: Life is movement-we breathe, we eat, we walk, we move! - John Pierrakos